gumaerc-testorg/21h.007j-fall-2012/content/pages/syllabus.md

 Four Writing Assignments: 70%
 -----------------------------

 Students will write a paper of 1,250 words length on each of the three imperial case studies that make up the course.
-In accordance with the [regulations for CI-H subjects](http://web.mit.edu/commreq/), students will also submit a substantially re-worked version of their first paper as an exercise in revision.
+In accordance with the {{% resource_link "83dd0588-5653-4399-bb5c-b43da11a803e" "regulations for CI-H subjects" %}}, students will also submit a substantially re-worked version of their first paper as an exercise in revision.

 *   Paper 1: Session 8 (10%)
 *   Revision: Session 12 (15%)